linhwhen/linhwhen.github.io/_projects/2021-04-30-sample-first-project.md

 ---
 layout: default
-title: "Sample pinned project"
+title: "Designing outdoor wayfinding systems for neurodiversity"
 stack: "Put your stack or a short snippet here"
 pinned: true
 order: 1
 ---

-<h1 style="color: #cc0000">Sample project that is pinned</h1>

-This is a sample project that is pinned.
+<h1 style="color: #cc0000">For remote and extreme outdoor recreation, how can we can we design systems that account for neurodiversity?</h1>